peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/getting_started/getting_started.rst

 Set Bars
 --------

-By setting a new value in the ‚Bars‘ dropdown a new sliceArray is created which contains slices that are quantized to the selected bars value and the bpm.
+By setting a new value in the ``Bars`` dropdown a new sliceArray is created which contains slices that are quantized to the selected bars value and the bpm.